Ce11an/surrealdb-openai/README.md

    make surreal-start
    ```

-2. Initialize the database with the required tables and functions:
+2. Initialise the database with the required tables and functions:

    ```bash
    make surreal-init